 Not only is volunteering a great way to give back to the rocketry hobby, but it is also what makes Desert Heat possible!
 Volunteering is an excellent way to learn more, share your knowledge, and intermingle with others you may not have met otherwise.
 A variety of volunteers at all experience levels are needed and appreciated.
-Volunteer opportunities with descriptions are below, and you can sign up for your volunteer shift on the registration form.
+Volunteer opportunities with descriptions are below, and you can sign up for your volunteer shift at our Volunteer Signup Page.

 Launch Control Officer (LCO)

 The LCO opens and closes the range for launch operations and ensures everyone is a safe distance while launching.
 The LCO is the one on the PA system counting down and alerting everyone to what is going on out on the range.
 Volunteers with a Level 2 or 3 high-powered rocketry certification are required for this position.
 This position is in the sun the whole time, either sitting or standing at the launch controller and talking on the PA system.

 Range Safety Officer (RSO)

 The RSO is the ultimate authority on a model's flight readiness.
 Decisions of the RSO may not be appealed, and are final.
 That said, the RSO will make every effort to explain his reasoning behind flight readiness concerns and propose potential solutions, and his explanations should be viewed as the sincere attempts to educate fliers about safety issues affecting fliers' rockets.
 The RSO is an experienced Level 2 or higher SARA board member with multiple safety inspection volunteers handling most safety inspections.
 The RSO is also responsible for approving and coordinating large Level 2 or Level 3 projects.
 This position is spread around the flight line and will carry a radio to ensure he is reachable.